50 Worst Habits for Your Heart

 A long commute requires a lot of sitting, which is also bad for your cardiovascular health.
 According to a study published in BMJ Journal, "Prospective observational studies have shown associations between walking or cycling to work and health, principally through a reduced risk of cardiometabolic disease."
 Long and stressful commutes that require long periods of sedentary sitting, on the other hand, can increase risks for heart disease and overall poor cardiovascular health.

-The Remedy Rx: If possible, try to bike or walk to work and skip the stressful commute altogether.
+The Rx: If possible, try to bike or walk to work and skip the stressful commute altogether.
 If you have to drive, relieve the stress of traffic by listening to a meditation podcast or soothing music.

 You Worry About Money